The Bank of England has held interest rates at the historic low of 0.1% in its latest base rate decision.

 - Find out more: Bank of England considers negative base rate

 Coronavirus crashes interest rates to record low

 The pandemic’s spread in March caused the Bank of England to make two major cuts to its base rate in rapid succession.

 On 11 March it cut the rate from 0.75% to 0.25% – a record low at the time.
 Just eight days later, the Bank slashed it even further to 0.1%, where it remains today.

 Decisions about the base rate are usually made during scheduled MPC meetings, like the one that took place before today’s announcement.
 But March’s two cuts were made at emergency meetings called in coronavirus’ wake.
 These were the first emergency MPC meetings since the 2008 financial crisis.

 The MPC changes the base rate with the intention that this will help ‘sustain growth and employment’.
 However, coronavirus continues to hamper both.

-Thousands of jobs have already been lost, and mass unemployment is expected when the furlough scheme ends in October.
+Thousands of jobs have already been lost and mass unemployment is expected when the furlough scheme ends.